intuit/bias-detector/README.md

 bias_detector.fuzzily_get_emails_full_names(emails)
 ```

-This method will return a DataFrame with 2 columns: first_name and last_name.
+This method will return a DataFrame with first_name and last_name columns fuzzily extracted from the users emails.
 Note that the accuracy of this method varies between emails and data sets.

 ### Contributing